RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 ## Detailed Commit Updates:

+### Update on 5-15-2024:
+* Many notes made within individual files or in the git commit notes
+    * Following update is not comprehensive towards all updates made since last note below (i.e., Update on 9-6-2023)
+* Main update note here is for RooUnfold_SIDIS_richcap.py as of its last commit prior to this note.
+Noteworthy changes being committed are as follows:
+    * Removed some unnecessary imports
+    * Added 5D unfolding via sliced Response Matrices
+        * Constructing a full 5D Response Matrix with a TH2D histogram was proving to be too memory demanding, so these slices are saved instead to be reconstructed later (saves on memormy when writing the histograms)
+    * Using files with Common_Name = "5D_Unfold_Test_V3_All", "5D_Unfold_Test_V4_All", and "5D_Unfold_Test_V5_All" for Pass 1 and Pass 2
+        * Different file versions were used for rdf, gdf, and mdf due to differences and bug fixes in each datatype
+    * 5D Response Matrix does not flip the TH2D's axis (assumes that the generated events are already on the x-axis)
+    * Added plot option for showing the background events (only)
+        * Still in the testing phase (has been seen working for the 5D plots but issues with the lower dimensions have not yet been confirmed as being resolved - current test should demonstrate whether the problems have all been fixed)
+    * Added the 5D-Multidimensional Rebuild Function (Rebuild_Matrix_5D(...))
+    * Trying to fix issue with showing the total number of entries in individual histograms (some are being drawn in less than ideal locations)
+        * Fit Parameters are now being shown in the proper locations but some statboxes that just show the number of events are still being drawn over more useful information

 ### Update on 9-6-2023:
 * Some updates were not listed in these notes (see code and individual commits for more details)